Can iQIYI Inc. (IQ) Remain Competitive?

 Sponsored

-The average price from analysts is $41.16, which is $4.5 above the current price.
-IQ currently public float of 314.48M and currently shorts hold a 18.62% ratio of that float.
-Today, the average trading volume of IQ was 10.40M shares.
+The average price from analysts is $42.04.
+IQ currently public float of 314.48M and currently shorts hold a 19.37% ratio of that float.
+Today, the average trading volume of IQ was 11.24M shares.

 IQ’s Market Performance

-IQ stocks went down by -8.39% for the week, with a monthly jump of 13.32% and a quarterly performance of -40.50%, while its annual performance rate touched -84.05%.
-The volatility ratio for the week stands at 8.47% while the volatility levels for the past 30 days are set at 9.21% for iQIYI Inc..
-The simple moving average for the period of the last 20 days is -1.95% for IQ stocks with a simple moving average of -54.60% for the last 200 days.
+IQ stocks went up by 5.69% for the week, with a monthly jump of 2.89% and a quarterly performance of -23.61%, while its annual performance rate touched -83.62%.
+The volatility ratio for the week stands at 18.45% while the volatility levels for the past 30 days are set at 11.01% for iQIYI Inc..
+The simple moving average for the period of the last 20 days is -0.44% for IQ stocks with a simple moving average of -50.86% for the last 200 days.

 Analysts’ Opinion of IQ

-UBS, on the other hand, stated in their research note that they expect to see IQ reach a price target of $9.50, previously predicting the price at $18.50.
-The rating they have provided for IQ stocks is “Neutral” according to the report published on November 02nd, 2021.
+Many brokerage firms have already submitted their reports for IQ stocks, with JP Morgan repeating the rating for IQ by listing it as a “Overweight.”
+The predicted price for IQ in the upcoming period, according to JP Morgan is $8 based on the research report published on March 02nd of the current year 2022.

-Citigroup gave a rating of “Neutral” to IQ, setting the target price at $10 in the report published on October 18th of the previous year.
+UBS gave a rating of “Neutral” to IQ, setting the target price at $9.50 in the report published on November 02nd of the previous year.

-During the last 5 trading sessions, IQ fell by -8.39%, which changed the moving average for the period of 200-days by -69.30% in comparison to the 20-day moving average, which settled at $4.15.
-In addition, iQIYI Inc. saw -11.40% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IQ rose by +5.69%, which changed the moving average for the period of 200-days by -68.09% in comparison to the 20-day moving average, which settled at $4.31.
+In addition, iQIYI Inc. saw -6.36% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for IQ